Yeshi341/Yeshi341/README.md

 - 🔭 I’m currently learning about various AWS services and Big Data.
 - 🌱 I’m currently working towards completing my AWS Data Analytics Certification.
 - 👯 I’m looking to collaborate with other data scientists on projects that impact change
-- 🥅 2021 Goals: Contribute to Open Source Projects
+- 🥅 2021 Goals: Certify on AWS
 - ⚡ Fun fact: I love to read 📘, take long walks 🚶🏻‍♀️ and trying new foods 🤤.
 You may also find me listening to podcasts- Hidden Brain, GPS with Fareed Zakaria or Code Newbie.
 Recently started on a Paint By Numbers project and have been loving the experience.
 - 📫 Connect with me: [LinkedIn]
 - ❓❓ Ask me anything [here](https://github.com/Yeshi341/Yeshi341/issues/8)!